slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowIds | int | Unit ID is one of the unique identifier for this Unit record workflowTypeIds | int | Unit Type Ids is the unique identifier of the associated unit type workflow | string | Units is one of the filter option and the parameter is for the Name of the Unit
+PageSize | int | The number of results per page workflowQuestionIds | int | workflow Question ID is one of the unique identifier for this workflow question record. workflowQuestionCategoryIds | int | workflow Question Category Ids is the unique identifier of the associated workflow question category. dataTypeIds | int | Data Type Ids is the unique identifier of the associated data type. requiredInds | string | Required Inds is the value If an answer is required before saving the form. questions | string | questions is one of the form Question

 ### 20. Workflow Type Table